metaperl/freegold-focus/tools/new-user-welcome.rst

   we only share them person to person.
 So, once a person has signed up in karatbars, here is how they begin training:

-  1. Get a free replicated website just like yours by visiting `your tools page <http://focus.freegold.biz/tools/{kbid}>`_.
+  1. They get a free replicated website just like yours by visiting `your tools page <http://focus.freegold.biz/tools/{kbid}>`_.

-  2. Watch all the training videos on `your mentor page <http://focus.freegold.biz/trainwith/{kbid}>`_.
+  2. They watch all the training videos on `your mentor page <http://focus.freegold.biz/trainwith/{kbid}>`_.
 It is very important that you learn about binary compensation plans so be sure to watch every video, including the last one.

   3. Ask your sponsor if he will be building out your right or left leg.
-Then have your sponsor help you set your placement (don't worry, she will know what this means) to the *opposite* leg.
+Then have your sponsor help you set your placement to the *opposite* leg.
+This is *very* important.
+If you don't understand this, contact your sponsor.

   4. Get in the habit of attending the trainings and webinars suggested by your sponsor.